ChrisWojcik/simple-form-validator/README.md

 # Simple Form Validator

-This simplified form validator includes two class files (the main FormValidator and a second class to store user-defined rules) to provide basic server-side validation of form inputs.
-Though nowhere near as robust as other form validators (e.g. PEAR HTML_QuickForm2), this may be sufficient for very simple projects.
+This simplified form validator provides basic server-side validation of form inputs.
+Though nowhere near as robust as other form validators (e.g. PEAR's HTML_QuickForm2), this may be sufficient for very simple projects.

+The two class files are formvalidator.php and validationrule.php.
+The formvalidator file contains the FormValidator class which provides an object-oriented approach to simple form validation.
+The validationrule file is used internally by the FormValidator to store user-defined validation rules as objects.

-This code was originally created as part of a class project.
+This code was originally created as part of a class project and was a learning experience in working with OOP in PHP.

 ## Features